 Steering thoughts serve as guard rails or tools to bring my mind back to my focus point during Christian meditation.

-Ps 103:11-12 For as the skies are high above the earth, so his loyal love towers over his faithful followers.
-As far as the eastern horizon is from the west, so he removes the guilt of our rebellious actions from us.
+Ps 103:11-12 For as the heaven is high above the earth, so great is his mercy toward them that fear him.
+As far as the east is from the west, so far hath he removed our transgressions from us.

 For best results, memorize them, so that throughout the day you can recall them and meditate on them.
 I think one or more of them over before I begin Christian meditation.
 Steering thoughts function to have a thought ready to fill in the space that a sudden distraction creates: a needed item from the grocery store, something I forgot, etc. They serve as a ready mental stop sign, “no, think this instead.”